 The General Training format is for those who are going to English-speaking countries to do secondary education, work experience or training programs.
 This version of the test may be a visa requirement if you are planning to migrate to English speaking countries.

-IELTS is accepted globally by more than 10,000 organisations including universities, professional bodies, employers and Australian student visa and migration applications.
+IELTS is accepted globally by more than 11,000 organisations including universities, professional bodies, employers and Australian student visa and migration applications.
+Find out who accepts IELTS in Australia here.
 The IELTS General Training test is the only non-academic test of English accepted for migration to Australia.

-- How many times can I take the test?
+- How many times can I take the IELTS test?

 There is no limit to the number of times you can sit the IELTS test or how long you need to wait in between sessions.
 You may have to re-sit the IELTS test if you do not achieve your desired test result.